jcouyang/owlet/docs/src/main/tut/Examples.md

 `Owlet[A]` is also an instance of typeclass [Monoid](https://typelevel.org/cats/typeclasses/monoid.html)

-Think about how you concat two string togather
+Think about how you concat two string together
 ```scala
 val hello = "Hello"
 val world = "World"
 val helloworld = hellow + " " + world
 ```

 Here is the web interactive version in Owlet: